Allied health research support and skills training via IIMPACT in health

 Mentoring opportunities

-Through the IIMPACT partnership, there is an opportunity for SA Health allied health clinicians to access mentoring support from UniSA researchers, to develop the skills you need to make your research efforts a success.
+Through the IIMPACT partnership, SA Health allied health clinicians have the opportunity to access mentoring support from UniSA researchers, to develop the skills needed to make their research efforts a success.

 Capacity for mentoring support is dependent on availability of mentors in the appropriate discipline at the time of application.
 Any requests unable to be matched at the time of application will be retained and contacted in the future when an appropriate mentor becomes available.